ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2017-02-24-twitter-streaming-using-python.md

 ---
 layout: post
-title: "Twitter streaming using Python"
+title: "How to stream Twitter using Python"
 date: 2017-02-24
 category: notebook
 comments: true